scalameta/metals/docs/editors/overview.md

 ## Additional file types

-Not all features are supported in all possible scenarios, espacially when it comes to non-standard Scala files like Ammonite scripts, worksheets or sbt scripts.
+Not all features are supported in all possible scenarios, especially when it comes to non-standard Scala files like Ammonite scripts, worksheets or sbt scripts.